LukasWoodtli/WebPage/pelican/content/object_databases.md

 ## Develop own Database

 - Support application development (programming language)
+    - Clients of the DB system are developers (not end user)
 - Support persistent data management
 - One data model (OOP)
 - One language (Java?)